& ELDER LAW

 Estate Planning & Elder Law Seminars

-Don't miss the Fall 2017 Seminars: Estate Planning Basics & Updates.
+Don't miss the Spring 2018 Seminars: Estate Planning Basics & Updates.
 Click below or check out our Seminars page.

-Attorney Arthur Crooks will be teaching his Basics of Estate Planning for the Fall Semester Second Half 2017 at the ACADEMY FOR LIFELONG LEARNING.
-The program: "The Fundamentals of Estate Planning and Long Term Care," with a revamped curriculum is scheduled at the Cape Cod Community College for the Fall of 2017.
-The course starts on Friday, October 20, 2017, 3:00PM-4:20PM at the Academy.
+Attorney Arthur Crooks is presently teaching his Basics of Estate Planning for the Spring Semester 2018 at the ACADEMY FOR LIFELONG LEARNING.
+An updated program: "The Fundamentals of Estate Planning and Long Term Care," with a revamped curriculum is scheduled at the Cape Cod Community College for the Fall of 2018.

 For further information 508-398-3037.
 Please check www.allcapecod.org for further information regarding the course content.

 Impact of the 2016 Elections on Estate Planning: New Masshealth Regulations Effective February 1, 2017 & Pending Federal Legislation

 On February 1, 2017, sweeping changes to the MassHealth regulation which mandate how those seniors who are in need of financial assistance for either community based services or nursing home placement were enacted.

 These changes are draconian and punitive and have also been labeled as inhumane.
 The changes are also being enacted with RETROACTIVE application.
 This may result in seniors who are presently on benefits to lose their benefits.

 This website will be brought up to date to reflect these changes.
 There are also several bills pending in the U.S. Congress which will also have a negative impact on asset protection for seniors facing a nursing home placement.